 - 1 tablespoon unsweetened cocoa powder

-- 1 tablespoon of espresso coffee (strong, ristretto type)
+- 1 tablespoon espresso coffee (strong, like ristretto)

 - 60 g dark chocolate